No Drill Storage Ideas for Renters

 - Hanging heavy items on weak adhesive hooks

-- Using adhesive products on dirty or damp surfaces
+- Using adhesive products on dirty, dusty, damp, peeling, or textured surfaces

 - Buying over-door organizers before checking door clearance

-- Using too many baskets with no categories
+- Using too many baskets with no clear categories

 - Choosing bulky freestanding shelves for narrow spaces